bjg2000/jocelynn-j-pastry/README.md

 ## Features

-* **Professional Portfolio:** Showcases a variety of Jocelynn's past pastry works, including artisan sourdough, croissants, celebration cakes, and gourmet donuts.
+* **Professional Portfolio:** Showcases a variety of Jocelynn's past pastry works, including artisan sourdough, croissants, celebration cakes, gourmet donuts, and more.
+All portfolio images are stored in the `assets` folder and loaded dynamically.
 * **About Section:** Detailed biography of Jocelynn Jerome, highlighting her passion, experience, skills (Baking, Teamwork, Bread), and certifications.
 * **Work Experience:** Comprehensive listing of Jocelynn's professional roles in the food service industry, from Production Baker to Bakery Intern.
 * **Education:** Information on her academic background, including her Bachelor of Science in Baking and Pastry Arts from Johnson & Wales University.
 * **Contact Information:** Direct contact details for business inquiries.
-* **Custom Order Request Form:** A functional form allowing users to submit inquiries for custom pastry orders, including desired items, quantity, and date needed.
+* **Custom Order Request Form:** A functional form embedded directly from Google Forms, allowing users to submit inquiries for custom pastry orders, including desired items, quantity, and date needed.
 This form securely captures data without requiring a backend server for the website itself.
+* **Dynamic Menu:** The "Menu" section displays current offerings, loaded dynamically from a Google Sheet (CSV) using client-side JavaScript.
+* **Tabbed Navigation:** The site features tabbed navigation (Order, Menu, Showcase) with smooth page transitions and custom animations powered by JavaScript and Tailwind CSS.

 ## Live Website